MALLORCA NOW

 paseo maritimo palmaPalma Streets Calle Apuntadores

-When walking through the City, particularly in the narrow lanes and back-streets you will find the most fascinating mix of ancient and historical architecture to admire.
-Many of the old buildings have been restored over the last few years and indeed further work is currently taking place.
-As each piece of restoration is completed, you can marvel at the design and craftsmanship of the buildings as the amazing architectural beauty is unveiled!
+When walking through the City, particularly in the narrow lanes and back-streets you will find the most fascinating mix of old and new architecture to admire.
+Many of the ancient buildings have been restored over the last few years and indeed further work is currently taking place.
+As each piece of restoration is completed, you can marvel at the design and craftsmanship of the buildings as the amazing refreshed architectural beauty is unveiled.

-As a result of this re-generation in Palma, many new businesses have opened in the newly restored areas adding to the atmosphere within the City.
+As a result of this re-generation, many new businesses have opened in the newly restored areas adding to the atmosphere within the City.

 Aerial View Palma - How to get there